Diagrams of the architecture of your legs, hips

 * Straighten your backbone as well as you can with a small muscular effort.

-# Stand your backbone upright and curved or leaned forward slightly.
+# Stand your backbone upright and curved or leaned forward far enough to press the ends of your thighs at your knees downward.

-> < Curve or lean your body toward the right (>) or left (<) side where you need to press the end of your shin at your knee downward.
+> < Curve or lean your body toward the right (>) or left (<) side far enough to press the end of your shin as near as possible to your knee downward on your opposite leg –between your ankle and heel- beneath it.

 X Your muscles exert effort -or stretch at these locations.
-This symbol indicates where your muscles exert effort -or stretch beneath your thighs and posterior and at the back and left or right side of your body.
+This symbol indicates where your muscles exert effort -or stretch beneath your thighs and posterior and the left or right side and back of your body.

-^^ ^ Support your posterior (hips and the ends of your thighs at your hips) firmly, and support the ends of your shins at your knees firmly.
-The end of your shin at your knee indicated by this symbol (^^) is supported firmly and is held in place securely.
-The end of your shin at your knee indicated by this symbol (^) is supported firmly but is held in place less securely.
+^^ ^ Support your posterior (hips and the ends of your thighs at your hips) firmly and support the ends of your shins as near as possible to your knees firmly.
+The end of your shin as near as possible to your knee indicated by this symbol (^^) is supported firmly and is held in place securely on your opposite leg –between your ankle and heel- beneath it.
+The end of your shin as near as possible to your knee indicated by this symbol (^) is supported firmly but is held in place less securely on your opposite leg –between your ankle and toes- beneath it.

 " ' The end of your shin at your ankle rotates minutely, the upper side forward, lower side backward.
 The end of your shin at your ankle indicated by this symbol (") rotate minutely, the upper side forward, lower side backward.
 The end of your shin at your ankle indicated by this symbol (') rotate minutely, the upper side forward, lower side backward comparatively less.

 x Expand your thorax and extend your elbows outward.
-Expand your thorax (all of your ribs) upward and outward slightly, and extend your elbows outward a small distance from your body.
+Expand your thorax (all of your ribs) upward and outward slightly and hold your elbows extended outward a small distance from the sides of your body.

-= Suspend some of the weight of your arms from your shoulders, and support some of the weight of your arms on your forearms, wrists and hands by tensing the muscles of your arms slightly.
+= Suspend some of the weight of your arms from your shoulders and support some of the weight of your arms on your forearms, wrists and hands by tensing the muscles of your arms enough to hold them in their positions.

 3 Diagrams of the positions

-1 Diagram of a rudimentary position of being seated upright
+1 Diagram of a rudimentary position seated upright

 on a firm, flat support with your legs extended forward

-The position symbolized in this diagram is described in chapter 1.
-The diagram displays significant aspects of the positions of your legs, hips and backbone, and shows the areas where you exert muscular effort or stretch, and rest, and where developments occur, when you're seated in a rudimentary position on a firm, flat support with your legs extended forward.
+The position symbolized in this diagram is described in Chapter 1.
+The diagram displays significant aspects of the positions of your legs, hips and backbone and shows the areas where you exert muscular effort or stretch, and rest, and where developments occur.
 You’re straightening (B*) your backbone as well as you can with a small muscular effort.
-Your posterior (2L/RX1/2:^^) (hips and the ends of your thighs at your hips) is supported firmly, your thighs (3LX:^) (3#RX:^) extend forward in horizontal positions and your shins (5LX1/4^) (5RX1/4^) ankles and feet (4L^) (4R^) extend forward on the same flat surface.
+Your posterior (2L/RX1/2:^^) is supported firmly, your thighs (3LX:^) (3#RX:^) extend forward in horizontal positions and your shins (5LX1/4^) (5RX1/4^) ankles and feet (4L^) (4R^) extend forward on the same flat surface.
 You might place a small cushion beneath your knees (6LX^) (6RX^).
-Standing your backbone (B#X) upright and curved or leaned forward slightly causes the muscles beneath your thighs and posterior and at the back of your body to exert effort or stretch, and the ends of your thighs at your knees (6LX^) (6LX^) press downward, allowing the muscles at the front of your body (F0) to rest so that the inhalations of your breathing can be effortless.
+You’re standing your backbone (B#X) upright and curved or leaned forward far enough so that the muscles beneath your thighs and posterior and at the back of your body to exert effort or stretch and the ends of your thighs at your knees (6LX^) (6LX^) press downward, allowing the muscles at the front of your body (F0) to rest so that the inhalations of your breathing can be effortless.

 12 head o 12B* o